Updated

 Number two: VoiceMoat

 VoiceMoat earns the number two spot in this roundup as the specialist for voice fidelity in 2026.
-The brain inside VoiceMoat is Auden, trained on the writer's full profile of 100 to 200 posts, replies, threads, and images across 9 dimensions of Voice DNA.
+The brain inside VoiceMoat is Auden, trained on the writer's full profile of 100 to 200 posts, replies, threads, and images across 10 signals of Voice DNA.
 The default output of an Auden draft is the writer's register, not the helpful-assistant register a general LLM defaults to, and not the structural-mimicry register a viral-library rewrite produces.
 Taboo enforcement is at the model level (the AI vocabulary cluster of leverage, delve, unlock, navigate, harness, foster, elevate, embark, robust, seamless, comprehensive, holistic is refused by default).
 Every draft comes with a per-draft voice match score as the hard gate against drift.

 Strengths: voice fidelity is the highest in the category by design, taboo enforcement is categorical rather than probabilistic, the Chrome extension surfaces inline reply drafts on x.com for the smart reply guy strategy, and the voice match score is the per-draft measurement layer the category has been missing.
 Limitations: not a scheduler (no evergreen recycling, no cross-posting to TikTok or Facebook Pages, no auto-DMs); the operational breadth is narrower than Hypefury or Tweet Hunter; requires a 100-to-200-piece corpus for the voice training to deliver category-correct value (below the corpus threshold, the value lands but does not reach full fidelity).